Is a conventional loan or VA loan better?

 VA loan vs. conventional loan: Which is better?

-On the other hand, conventional loans are more flexible and can be used to buy almost any property — including a second home or vacation residence.
-And there are no special eligibility requirements to qualify.
+On the other hand, conventional loans are more flexible and can be used to buy almost any property — including a second home or vacation home.
+In addition, there are no special eligibility requirements to qualify.

-In addition, most VA-eligible borrowers can only have one VA loan at a time.
-So if you want to buy an additional home, you might need to use a conventional loan despite your veteran status.
+Keep in mind that most VA-eligible borrowers can only have one VA loan at a time.
+So buying a second home would often require a conventional loan.
+Your VA entitlement can be used for two loans in certain circumstances; but, if you want to buy an additional home, you likely need to use a conventional loan despite your veteran status.

 Of course, each type of loan has its drawbacks, too.
 Learn more about the pros and cons of both loan types before making your decision.